00Beetzncheez00/htb-reports/htb-lame.md

 | 445 tcp | microsoft-ds |
 | 3632 tcp | distccd |

-1. The target is running a Linux Operating.
+1. The target is running a Linux operating system.
 This was gathered from the HTB information listed in the control panel.
 Remember enumeration (Passive or Active) can come from all sources for your target.

 ![](https://github.com/00Beetzncheez00/images/blob/main/lame-3.png)